 Management Frame Airtime (Overhead)

 Many frames may or must use the MBR, including beacons, probe requests, probe responses, and broadcast/multicast traffic (which is more common with mDNS/Bonjour and IPv6).
 If you haven’t checked out Andrew Von Nagy’s SSID Overhead Calculator spreadsheet or iPhone app, just do it (right now). 🙂

 Note that these tools only calculate airtime consumption for beacons.
 It’s very common to see 2-3x more Probe Requests and Probe Responses on a channel than Beacons, so multiply his number by double or triple for real-world management/discovery traffic overhead.
 This tool will quickly show you how fast management/discovery traffic will eat your airtime.
 It’s almost shocking.

 Just wait until channel sounding (which uses the MBR) gets ugly with MU-MIMO!
 See below from the esteemed Chuck Lukaszewski at Aruba Networks, who gave a masterful presentation on MU-MIMO at the Feb 2016 WLPC conference.
-While Chuck’s suggested MBR of 12M (which works well with Apple devices when the network is properly designed) or 18M (which may have compatibility problems with some clients) in the screenshot below is reasonable, I have had exceptionally good luck with 24M in the field in a variety of scenarios.
-Further, I’ve seen VHD (very high density) deployments that use 36M MBR very successfully.
+Chuck suggested MBR of 12M (which works well with Apple devices when the network is properly designed) or 18M (which may have compatibility problems with some clients).
+I have had a good experience with 12M in the field in a variety of scenarios, and 24M may be necessary for airtime conservation in VHD environments.

 The pertinent time slots, related to minimum basic rates, in Chuck’s presentation include: